 Are you planning to dine at the specialty restaurants, or do you consume a lot of beverages, soft or alcoholic?
 Then take advantage of the cruise line’s dining and drink packages.
 It offers dining and drinks packages at a one cover price for a variety of specialty dining packages or unlimited drink packages.

-Since the Royal Caribbean has a strict no soda, water or alcoholic beverage on board policy, if you consume a lot of drinks, book the beverage package early before boarding to get discounts of up to $10 per person per day on drinks.
+Since the Royal Caribbean has a strict no soda, water or alcoholic beverage on board policy, if you consume a lot of drinks then book the beverage package early before boarding to get discounts of up to $10 per person per day on drinks.

 13. Pick an Embarkation Port Close to Your Home